Set the status to ‘Inactive’ until the Slate-hosted application is ready to go live.

 If multiple rounds share the same application questions and have different submission deadlines, it is best practice to configure the Rounds as Unlocked.
 This configuration allows a potential applicant to change to a Round with a later deadline if the original Round has passed.

-This setting is typically used by graduate institutions who refer applicants to other programs.
+This setting is typically used by graduate institutions that refer applicants to other programs.

 Configuring a Round as 'Hidden' allows the applicant to not see this extra application during the review process.
 To display the hidden application at a later date, update the application to be in an unhidden Round.